UBC Calendar (doctoral students): http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,341,187

 Doctoral students are normally considered full-time students and are assessed fees according to Schedule A.

 In May 2017 the UBC-V Senate approved the establishment of a part-time classification for doctoral students.
 In June 2017, the tuition fee structure for a part-time classification for doctoral students (Schedule C) was approved by the Board of Governors.
-Part-time classification for doctoral students will be available for students beginning their doctoral programs as of September 2018 or later.
+Part-time classification for doctoral students was first available for students who started their doctoral programs as of September 2018.
 See the Fees section of the UBC Calendar for details about Schedule C tuition assessments.

 Part-time studies are available only in some programs, as part-time study may not fit the curriculum or research in some fields of study.
-Currently, no programs have been approved for part-time PhD studies, but several have made submissions for approval for 2018 and are under review.
 The process by which graduate programs may be approved to offer part-time doctoral studies is described in this document.

 This page shows all programs that have been approved for part-time PhD studies.